 Assessment of average response time for accessing and downloading home pages of 40 Web Sites deemed most indicative to business users, as measured Monday through Friday every 15 minutes between 6 am and noon Pacific time by Keynote software measurement agents located in metropolitan areas of the United States.

-MIDS Internet Average
+MIDS Internet Average - (No longer available)

 The MIDS Internet Average is a high-level summary of Internet performance measured from hosts all around the world.
 It provides one baseline against which more specialized Internet performance data might be compared, serving a similar role as the Dow Jones Industrial Average does in the financial world.

-MIDS Internet Weather Report
+MIDS Internet Weather Report - (No longer available)

 The MIDS IWR presents ongoing animated scans of macroscopic conditions across the Internet.
 IWR displays geographical maps that show ping-based RTT latency from MIDS offices in Austin, Texas to thousands of Internet domains worldwide.
 Data is currently updated every four hours, six times a day, seven days a week.
 Java applets support nonstop viewing and single-stepping frame by frame.
 Single GIF images are also available for each of the most current maps.